 Some people might consider this behavior “perfectionistic”.
 But, the truth is, it’s a stress-free, self-rewarding, satisfying behavior that does not fall under the category of perfectionism.

-However, if someone hands you a ball and tells you to throw it in the hoop or you’ll lose $100, suddenly the stress level goes up, your physiology changes, you sweat, your heart beats faster, and you become hyper aware of every movement you are making because you want to guarantee that the ball goes in the hoop.
+However, if someone hands you a ball and tells you to throw it in the hoop or you’ll lose $100, suddenly the stress level goes up, your physiology changes, you sweat, your heart beats faster, and you become hyper-aware of every movement you are making because you want to guarantee that the ball goes in the hoop.

-This is a completely different context that the first scenario portrayed.
+This is a completely different context than the first scenario portrayed.
 In the first one, you’re calm and enjoying yourself.
 There’s no pressure, and no consequences if you miss.
 In the second scenario, there’s a lot to lose and you start becoming fearful and worried.